 Speaking of salad, if it’s chilled, then coconut oil may form into snow flakes.
 Because it begins to solidify below 76 °F. A simple workaround is to mix coconut oil with olive oil.
 This lowers coconut oil’s melting point so it won’t solidify easily.

-Some people feel that adding to cooked food defeats the purpose of reaping the most health benefits out of coconut oil.
+Some people feel that adding to cooked food defeats the purpose of taking coconut oil orally for health benefits.
 This is because some coconut oil would have lost to the surroundings when they rise with the steam from the food.

 Well, if you’re concerned about that, then wait till the food becomes less hot before pouring coconut oil over.